opf/openproject/docs/installation-and-operations/installation/docker/README.md

 * certificate and key are located under `/etc/ssl/crt/server.{crt, key}`
 * the OpenProject docker container's port 80 is mapped to the docker host's port 8080

+*Important:* Once OpenProject is running make sure to also set the host name and protocol accordingly under Administration -> System Settings.

 #### 1) Virtual host root

 The default scenario is to have OpenProject serve the whole virtual host.